pgstef/pgstef.github.io/_posts/2018-07-17-back_from_pgday_amsterdam.md

 Inspired by Dimitri Fontaine and his *Mastering PostgreSQL in Application Development* book, Oleksii Kliukin presented next **Ace it with ACID: Postgres transactions for fun and profit**.

 Building a sample application to find his bike in Amsterdam, Oleksii explained what ACID means.
-MVCC, isolation levels, transactional DDL,...
-Complete and local, great talk!
+MVCC, isolation levels, transactional DDL,... complete and local, great talk!

 Daniel Westermann then tried to summarize **What we already know about PostgreSQL 11**.